kubernetes/website/content/en/docs/concepts/windows/intro.md

 ### API compatibility {#api}

-There are no differences in how most of the Kubernetes APIs work for Windows.
-The subtleties around what's different come down to differences in the OS and container runtime.
-In certain situations, some properties on workload resources were designed under the assumption that they would be implemented on Linux, and fail to run on Windows.
+There are subtle differences in the way the Kubernetes APIs work for Windows due to the OS and container runtime.
+Some workload properties were designed for Linux, and fail to run on Windows.

 At a high level, these OS concepts are different: